dvbuntu/gender-spectrum/README.md

-# Stress vs Gender Identity Explanations
+# Stress Vs Gender Identity Explanations

 Gender is a complex multi-faceted expression of many factors not fully captured by a binary "Female" or "Male".
 It is still a gross simplification, but suppose we would project what we call gender to a single dimension from Masculine (on the left, say) to Feminine (on the right).
 On the far left is ultra masculine, to use western stereotypes: loving sports, excessive drinking, body hair, giving strong handshakes, etc.  As we move to the right, these behaviors moderate and become more feminine (again, to use stereotypes: wearing dresses, being more emotionally supportive, being a mom, speaking with a higher pitch, etc).